zackphilipps/mobile-boilerplate/_docs/screencasts.md

 ## Activating Scratch & Installing Recommended Plugins

-Once logged in to WordPress navigate to _Appearance > Themes_ and activate Scratch.
+Once logged in to WordPress, navigate to _Appearance > Themes_ and activate Scratch.
 Follow the subsequent prompts to install the recommended plugins.
 If you want, delete Akismet and Hello Dolly.

 ![Activating Scratch & Installing Recommended Plugins](/_assets/img/screencast3.gif)